Explainable AI for Curie Temperature Prediction in Magnetic Materials

 In contrast, the {f-Orbital Deviation} shows a somewhat different pattern.
 High values (in red) are generally associated with negative SHAP values, indicating a suppressive effect on Curie temperature.
 This deviation metric captures the compositional spread in elements possessing f-electrons, such as rare-earth or actinide elements.

-Taken together, these plots indicate that the model captures meaningful physical trends: magnetic moment-related features dominate, while elemental diversity exhibit subtle patterns.
+Taken together, these plots indicate that the model captures meaningful physical trends: magnetic moment-related features dominate, while elemental diversity exhibits subtle patterns.
 This supports the model’s reliability and its alignment with known physics.